brunovianna/collectionview/README.md

 # Collection View
-A script to create an organized tableau from an image collection using unsupervise learning
+A script to create an organized tableau from an image collection using unsupervised learning

 ## Usage
 Just pass a folder with the collection of images and it will generate one image with all thumbnails spatially organized.